Ekiti State

-In the pre-colonial period, the area that is now Ekiti State was at various points ruled by the Oyo Empire, Benin Empire, and finally, the Ekiti states which formed the Ekiti Confederacy in the latter half of the 1800s.
-From 1877 to 1893, the Confederacy fought the Kiriji War led by Fabunmi Okemesi alongside other Eastern Yoruba groups against the Ibadan Kingdom and other Western Yoruba groups; the war ended in a British-brokered stalemate before the area was colonized and incorporated into the British Southern Nigeria Protectorate which later merged into British Nigeria in 1914.
-After independence in 1960, the area of now-Ekiti was a part of the post-independence Western Region until 1967 when the region was split and the area became part of the Western State.
+In the pre-colonial period, the area that is now Ekiti State was at a time subjugated, like other ethnic groups in the present-day Yorubaland, by the Ibadan impirialist movement which culminated in the collapse of its (Ibadan) hegemony in 1890s, and finally, the Ekitiland which formed the Ekiti Confederacy in the latter half of the 1800s.
+From 1877 to 1893, the Ekiti Confederacy (Ekiti-Parapo) fought the Oyo-Ibadan during Ekiti-Parapo War (also known as Kiriji War) led by Fabunmi Okemesi-Ekiti alongside other Eastern Yoruba groups and other Western Yoruba groups; the war ended in a British-brokered stalemate before the area was colonized and incorporated into the British Southern Nigeria Protectorate which later merged into British Nigeria in 1914.
+After independence in 1960, the area of now Ekiti was a part of the post-independence Western Region until 1967 when the region was split and the area became part of the Western State.
 In 1976, the Western State was split and the state's east became Ondo State.
 Twenty years later, Ondo State's northwest (then termed the Ekiti Zone) was broken off to form Ekiti State.

 Economically, Ekiti State is partially based on agriculture, mainly of yams, rice, cocoa, and cassava crops.
 Key minor industries are logging and tourism.
 Ekiti has the joint-thirteenth highest Human Development Index in the country and is considered the heart of the homeland of the Ekiti people.

 Educationally, Ekiti State has the highest number of professors in Nigeria.